 - Literacy skills: it develops this skill as students are required to read the recipes and define some cooking vocabulary words, like spatula, side plate, toaster, butter etc.

 - Communication skills: while reading the recipes, students use their communication skills to ask questions or express opinions about food.

 - Math skills: during the hands-on portion of the cooking lesson, students measure and count ingredients.
 Sometimes, students may have to perform basic addition and subtraction too.

-- Utilizes multi-sensory instruction: cooking by its nature appeals to the senses; the act of smelling and feeling the different types of ingredients and food.
+- Utilises multi-sensory instruction: cooking by its nature appeals to the senses; the act of smelling, feeling and tasting the different types of ingredients and food.